SchulzDL/BoilerRecords/content/posts/finding-my-voice.md

 <!--more-->

-This is the journey of how the artist **"The Donald Schulz Project"** was able to find his voice and be able to say in words and music.
-How from what started out as a grief too hard to understand at the age of eleven with music being the way he dealt with the pain because he was not able to put this into words.
-After 50 years with a marriage of 24 years and lots of therapy he was now able to write the words he was not able to say back then.
-Listen to this album from end to end in the specified order to get the whole story.
+This is the story of "The Donald Schulz Project" and how the artist discovered his voice through words and music.
+It began with a grief too overwhelming to comprehend at the age of eleven, where music became his refuge as he couldn't express his pain verbally.
+After fifty years, a marriage of twenty-four years and extensive therapy, he finally found the words he couldn't say back then.
+To fully experience this journey, listen to the album from beginning to end in the specified order.